ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added a sanity check on GCC version for ARMv6-M, a version below 6 must be used.
 - NEW: Removed deprecated EXT driver.
 - NEW: Added a new function chMtxGetOwnerI() to RT mutexes subsystem.
 - NEW: STM32L433 added to STM32L4xx HAL.